Why Choose Us

 _____________________________________________________________________

-In the UK, you can be banned from driving, (also referred to as ‘being disqualified’), if you are convicted of any driving offence that attracts a driving ban penalty, or if you accumulate 12 or more penalty points from multiple offences within three years.
+You can be banned from driving, also referred to as ‘being disqualified’, if you are convicted of any driving offence that attracts a driving ban penalty, or if you accumulate 12 or more penalty points from multiple offences within three years.
 In the case of the latter, this is commonly referred to as a ‘totting up ban’.

 If either of these events occurs then you will get a summons through the post that tells you to go to Court.